-Eagle's Camp is intended to provide campers the resources of time, people, and equipment to complete a majority of the merit badge requirements in 12 of the 13 "Eagle Required" categories, however success is entirely dependent on each camper's ability to remain focused and complete the work.
+Eagle's Camp is intended to provide campers the resources of time, people, and equipment to complete a majority of the merit badge requirements, however success is entirely dependent on each camper's ability to remain focused and complete the work.
 Each Scout will be asked at the beginning of the week to create or present a plan for their week's goals and daily to evaluate their individual progress.

 - This is a Day Camp.
-Campers should arrive between 8:30-9:00 AM & depart by 4:00 PM. - Any Merit Badge requirement may be completed in advance of the camp, but must have been completed while registered as a Scouts BSA.
+Campers should arrive between 8:30-9:00 AM & depart by 4:00 PM.
+If you need to come later or leave early, please let us know. - Any Merit Badge requirement may be completed in advance of the camp, but must have been completed while registered as a Scouts BSA.
 Please take special note of any requirement which requires counselor approval or discussion in advance, contact information below. - Merit Badge requirements which cannot be completed at Eagle's Camp are highlighted in yellow.
-Any incomplete requirements will result in a "partial." - Where requirements provide options for completion, requirements which may be completed at Eagle's Camp are highlighted in green. - Menu plans must be submitted 2 weeks in advance. - Opportunities for free time activities will be regularly available.
+Any incomplete requirements will result in a "partial." - Where requirements provide options for completion, requirements which may be completed at Eagle's Camp are highlighted in green. - Menu plans and shopping lists must be submitted 2 weeks in advance. - Opportunities for free time activities will be regularly available.
 Participation in those activities is completely voluntary. - Campers must bring an Annual Health Record with Parts A & B completed to the first day of camp. - With parental approval Scouts may bring laptops, tablets and other devices.
-Wi-Fi will be available for Merit Badge work only.
+Wi-Fi will be available for Merit Badge work only. - This is a self-paced program that will require the Scouts to exhibit a level of internal motivation expected of an Eagle Scout Candidate. - A Scout must be age 14 or have completed 8th grade in advance of the camp session's start date to participate.
+NO Exceptions.